cygaar/inkmate/README.md

 ## Contributing

-This repo is setup as a single Rust workspace with two crates - `common` which contains common utility functions and `contracts` which contains the primary contract logic.
+This repo is setup as a single Rust workspace with several crates:
+- `common` which contains common utility functions
+- `contracts` which contains the primary contract logic
+- `samples` which contains sample implementations of various contracts

 The `contracts` crate consists of multiple features to allow for conditional compilation and optional dependencies.
 This helps reduce binary sizes for Stylus contracts.

-Because the `contracts` crate is feature gated, you cannot run `cargo stylus check` as you normally would.
+Because the `contracts` crate is feature gated, you cannot run `cargo stylus check` directly as you normally would.
-To test the validity of our code (ex. erc20), there is a `mocks` folder which contains sample implementations used to create a sample binary.
+To test the validity of our code (ex. erc20), we need to build a specific sample and verify the compiled wasm explicitly.

 To build the binary for your selected feature (ex. erc20), you can run:
 ```bash